 Back in 2014 the UK Government indicated that the age at which people could access their private pension would begin to rise.
 There was uncertainty as to what the change would be and whether the change would actually happen, as the government did not reveal any actual legislation for the change.

 However, in 2020 the Government confirmed they were going to increase the age and so from 2028 you will need to be 57 years old before you can access your private pension.
 This means that anyone who won’t reach 55 by 2028 will have to wait an extra 2 years to access their private pension pot.

 Why the increase?
 The first reason is a technical one, the age at which you can access your private pension is set at 10 years below that of the State Pension Age (SPA) and this is rising from 65 to 67 in 2028.
 The reason for the increase in the SPA and the private pension age is that we are living longer and this change reflects that.
 The Government say they are hoping to “encourage individuals to stay in work whilst helping to ensure pension savings are adequate for later life”.

 Longer life expectancy essentially means that you’re going to need your pension pot to last for longer once you reach retirement.
-The longer you can delay dipping into your pension pot, the better your chances of living a long and comfortable retirement.
+The longer you can put off accessing the funds in your pension pot, the better chance you have of living the long and comfortable retirement you had planned.

 When you reach age 55, you can access your pension pot and use your retirement savings to buy a guaranteed income, called an annuity.